aayush1205/muCLIar/README.md

 ## Acknowledgments

-* Hat tip to anyone whose code was used
+* Hat tip to anyone who's code was used
 * Inspiration
 * etc